ChitambarLab/Development-Guide/README.md

 2. Write and test some code.
 3. Add changes to to your branch: `git add new_file`
 4. Commit changes to your branch: `git commit -m "short description of change"`
+5. Rebase your commits on top of integration: `git pull --rebase origin integration`
-5. Push your changes to the local branch: `git push -u origin new-feature-name`
+6. Push your changes to the local branch: `git push -u origin new-feature-name`

 ### Merge changes